If you have never seen ICE! at Gaylord Palms, oh, you do not know what you’re missing!!!

 - You do not need to bring a winter coat!
 A heavy duty, calf-length parka with hood will be provided free of charge for everyone.
 You do not have to wear it if you want to bring your own, though.

 - You MUST, MUST, MUST bring gloves – and make them thick ones!
 There are no pockets on the parkas, so if you don’t bring gloves, your hands will be painfully cold.
 It also helps to have the kind of gloves that you can still operate a smart phone with if you are taking pictures.
 Taking your hands in and out of gloves to operate a camera or phone will become uncomfortable very quickly.

 - A hat is attached to the parka that they will loan you, but it will not easily stay on your head.
-Bring a scarf to wrap around your neck outside of the parka to not only keep your neck warm, but also to keep the hat staying on your head (watch Kim in this Instagram video to see).
+Bring a scarf to wrap around your neck outside of the parka to not only keep your neck warm, but also to keep the hat staying on your head.
 Otherwise, bring your own warm hat (made for snow, not a decorative hat).
 You WILL want it!

 - Tissues are a good idea to have on hand with you.
 There will be tissues when you leave, but you might need them indoors, too, when your nose starts running with the cold.

 - Bring a bag to carry all of the fashion accessories that you’ll only need inside ICE!
 Otherwise, you’re sure to lose mittens, gloves, and more.
 You will not need to be wearing these items in any of the other aspects of Christmas at Gaylord Palms, including the Alpine Snow Tubing.